atbasu/deep-reinforcement-learning-continuous-improvement-master/report.md

 ## Introduction

-The goal of this project is to train an agent to navigate a large square virtual world littered with yellow and blue bananas, and collect only yellow bananas.
-A reward of +1 is provided for collecting a yellow banana, and a reward of -1 is provided for collecting a blue banana.
-The goal of the agent is to collect as many yellow bananas as possible while avoiding blue bananas.
-A succesfully trained agent should score an average of +13 over 100 consecutive episodes.
+The goal of this project is to train an agent to operate a double jointed robotic arm in a virtual world such that the arm maintains it's position in some target location.
+A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
+A succesfully trained agent must get an average score of +30 over 100 consecutive episodes.

 ## Environment

+The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
+Each action is a vector with four numbers, corresponding to torque applicable to two joints.
+Every entry in the action vector should be a number between -1 and 1.

 ```
 INFO:unityagents: